 Minimal time frames for clinical education must span at least two years.
 [Further details for MEAC programs will be forthcoming.]

 The Candidate Information Booklet (CIB) is a comprehensive guide to all aspects of the certification process.
 It is recommended that all candidates have a copy of the CIB as they move through the process of documentation of experience, knowledge and skills.

 The CIB also contains information on the NARM Skills and Written Exams, including test specifications and textbook lists.
 A paper copy can be ordered through the applications department or you can simply download an electronic copy.

 Delayed Application for CPM after Graduation

-MEAC Students – Early Testing
+MEAC Students – Early Testing is ending

 The student must first order an application from NARM or download the application forms linked here.
 The student must fill out the General Application and the CPM Application (not the PEP application), and submit these applications along with the appropriate fee, to NARM Applications.
 In lieu of the MEAC diploma, the student may submit the specified letter from the director of their school.

 When the application materials and the letter have been received and approved by NARM Applications, the candidate will receive notification and a Written Examination Intent Form from the NARM Applications Department.
 The student will then return the Intent Form to the Applications Department.
 After the examination, the student will receive the results from the NARM Test Department.
 By submitting the MEAC application the candidate is giving NARM permission to submit their NARM Written Examination results directly to their MEAC Program.
 If the state requires a letter from NARM, the student must request that the letter be sent by sending an email to email@example.com.

 In order to receive the CPM certificate, the candidate will need to send a notarized copy of the MEAC diploma, or an official transcript from the school indicating completion of requirements, to NARM Applications.
 No additional payments will be needed, but proof of MEAC graduation will be required.